cjdbarlow/Part-One/buffers.md

 ###Bicarbonate Buffer System
+The bicarbonate buffer system is:
+* The most important ECF buffer system
+  * Bicarbonate is formed in the erythrocyte and then secreted into plasma
+  * Bicarbonate diffuses into the interstitium and is also the dominant fluid buffer in interstitial space
+* Formed in the erythrocyte
-Bicarbonate is the most important ECF buffer system.
-In blood, bicarbonate is formed in the erythrocyte and then diffuses into plasma.
-Bicarbonate is also the dominant interstial fluid buffer.
-Bicarbonate and carbonic acid act as a buffer pair, though carbonic acid is exceedingly short lived in any environment even remotely compatible with life and it rapidly dissociates to HCO<sub>3</sub><sup>-</sup> and H<sup>+</sup>.
+* A **buffer pair** consisting of bicarbonate and carbonic acid
+Carbonic acid is exceedingly short lived in any environment even remotely compatible with life and it rapidly dissociates to HCO<sub>3</sub><sup>-</sup> and H<sup>+</sup>.

 $$H_2CO_3 ⇌H CO_3^- + H^+  ⇌  CO_3^{2-} + 2H^+$$